 For security reasons, OIT...

-A Course Designer can upload materials to a course, add activities such as assignments and quizzes, and make changes to the general design of a Moodle course.
+A Course Designer can upload materials, add activities such as assignments and quizzes, and make changes to the general design of a Moodle course.
 There are a few ways to use the Course Designer role:

-Instructors can set a course to allow Guest access, then share the course URL and a custom password with anyone who they would like to be able to view the course.
+Instructors can set a course to allow Guest access, then share the course URL and a custom password with those they would like to be able to view the course.
 Guests have minimal privileges in Moodle courses.
-They cannot participate in activities, view students’ contributions to the course, or...
+They cannot participate in activities, view students’ contributions to the course, or view...